satishkumarvit/hello-world/README.md

 # hello-world
 learning setup for git hub

-wanter to initial commit. going to do so.
+wanter to initialized commited. going to edit more line is you are agreed or not.

 Thanks and Regards,
-Satish Kumar Kesharwani
+Satish Kumar
 Mob-9921476565